pbca26/hw-kmd-reward-claim/README.md

 ## FAQ

+### Known Ledger issues
+- If you're using Ledger Nano S firmware 1.6 please select WEBUSB mode for it to work properly
+- If you're using Ledger Nano S firmware below 1.6 you can chose either U2F or WEBUSB
+- If you're using Ledger Nano X on Windows please select U2F mode for it to work properly

+### My Ledger Nano S (firmware v1.6) is not detected in browser
+Exit Komodo app on your device, grant browser permission to access Ledger, open Komodo app again then try to interact with the page again.
+This usually happens when you're trying to link your device for the first time.
+After the authorization procedure is done browser should detect the device automatically next time you connect it.

+### Ledger on Linux
+Add udev rules
+`wget -q -O - https://raw.githubusercontent.com/LedgerHQ/udev-rules/master/add_udev_rules.sh | sudo bash`

 - [I get an error signing or broadcasting my claim transaction, what went wrong?](#i-get-an-error-signing-or-broadcasting-my-claim-transaction-what-went-wrong)
 - [Why do all my funds get sent back to a new address?](#why-do-all-my-funds-get-sent-back-to-a-new-address)
 - [My browser is unsupported, can you support it?](#my-browser-is-unsupported-can-you-support-it)